MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

     The app password will be displayed only once, so be sure to copy the password somewhere safe.
 If you forget your password, you can create a new one.

-1. Copy the `psql` command.
+1. Copy the `psql` command or the **External tools** connection information.

 ## Step 3.
 Create a new role

-1. Open a new terminal window, run the `psql` command, and enter your app password.
+1. Open a new terminal window, run the `psql` command or use the external tool connection information, and enter your app password.

 1. Now that you're logged in, you can create a new role: